ricardoyang00/Steal/README.md

 > Brief presentation of the product and its main features (2 paragraphs max).
 >
-> Slides used during the presentation should be added, as a PDF file, to the group's repository and linked to here.
+> Groups are expected to present the product using the delivered version.
+> No presentation slides are required.

 ### 2. Video presentation

 > Screenshot of the video plus the link to the lbawYYgg.mp4 file.
 > - Upload the lbawYYgg.mp4 file to Moodle.
 > - The video must not exceed 2 minutes.